billpg/HashBack/README.md

   - This is the requested Bearer token.
 An opaque string of characters without (necessarily) any internal structure.
   - Because Bearer tokens are sent in ASCII-only HTTP headers, it must consist only of printable ASCII characters.
 - `Id`
   - The ID of this issued token.
 If used, must have a string value.
-The value should be publishable without revealing or weakening the bearer token.
+The value should be publishable without revealing or weakening the bearer token itself.
   - May be useful for auditing and to allow a token to be identified without revealing it.
 - `IssuedAt`
   - The UTC time this token was issued.